What is Desktop Analytics?

 An Azure Active Directory (Azure AD) tenant.

-At least one Intune license for you as the administrator to access the Microsoft Endpoint Manager admin center.
+At least one Intune license for you as the administrator to access the Microsoft Intune admin center.

 Devices enrolled in Desktop Analytics need a valid Configuration Manager license.
 For more information, see Configuration Manager licensing.